 Always add lining allowance( usually it is 8 mm) to the top line of your patterns.
 This way if you made any mistake in assembling of upper and lining parts, the extra (lining allowance) leather that you have on the top will save you from doing upper and lining parts again.

 You will also need lining allowance on the top line because it will help you to hold the upper in the right place during lasting.
+If you want to learn more about lasting process, make shure to read this article: "How to make shoes-Lasting of the shoe upper".

 To avoid making holes in the upper leather, you have lining allowance to put the nails in, in order to hold the upper and prevent sliding it down during lasting.